DBFBlackbull/ProcScience/README.md

  - The same goes for [[Alcor's Sunrazor]](https://www.wowhead.com/classic/item=14555/alcors-sunrazor) proccing [Firebolt](https://www.wowhead.com/classic/spell=18833/firebolt) being indistinguishable from a Warlock Imp using [Firebolt](https://www.wowhead.com/classic/spell=11763/firebolt).
  - If multiple people are testing [[Nightfall]](https://www.wowhead.com/classic/item=19169/nightfall) against mobs of the same name, then a proc of [Spell Vulnerability](https://www.wowhead.com/classic/spell=23605/spell-vulnerability) for one character will count as every player's Nightfall just procced.

 Therefore, it is best to test these weapons in a safe environment.
 Either alone or away from classes that can cause errors.

+**If a debuff is refreshed then it is not detected by the addon!**
+The 1.12 combat log only reports if a unit gets a new debuff.
+If an exiting debuff, like [[Spell Vulnerability]](https://www.wowhead.com/classic/spell=23605/spell-vulnerability) has 2 seconds left and is refreshed, then no combat log event is posted, and therefore no proc is be detected.

 # ProcScience from Classic WoW Armaments